chad-mcdonald/hats-finance-ctf2-vault-challenge/README.md

 There are a few ways to fix this issue.

-1. Use a nonReentrant modifier on the `deposit` and `mint` functions.
+1. Use a nonReentrant modifier on the `withdraw` and `redeem` functions.
 This will prevent an attacker from reentering the `_withdraw` function upon recieving ETH.
 2. Remove the  `excessETH` check from the `_withdraw` function.
 Write a separate function to allow the `vault.owner()` to remove excess Ether.
 This fix has the additional benefit of saving users gas by removing a wasteful if statement from the `_withdraw` function.
 3. Move  `uint256 excessETH = totalAssets() - totalSupply()` below `Address.sendValue(receiver, amount)`.
 This ensures `excessETH` is set after the reentrant `Address.sendValue` call.